 “Better than last year.”
 As 2015 had closed, Barnes had been returning to his bedroll in a condemned building in Ostrava, covered in blood, and anticipating digging a slug out of his thigh.
-He had been desperately holding onto a vicious satisfaction over the death of every person he had found in the latest HYDRA base and the destruction of assets there – all so that he wouldn’t fall into a rage- and fear- fueled catatonic state.
-The files he had unearthed there had nearly set him back to the beginning of his recovery.
-A video image of him being waterboarded for some less than perfectly achieved goal while a soldier carefully stripped the layers of skin from the soles of his feet.
+He had been desperately holding onto a vicious satisfaction over the death of every person he had found in the latest HYDRA base and the destruction of assets there.
+If he hadn’t kept his focus he would have fallen into a rage- and fear- fueled catatonic state over the files he had unearthed there.
+They had nearly set him back to the beginning of his recovery.
+One of the least horrible videos had been of him being waterboarded for some less than perfectly achieved goal while a soldier carefully stripped the layers of skin from the soles of his feet.
 It had been difficult, during parts, to hear the scientist droning on about healing factor over Barnes’ own screams.

 Steve didn’t need to hear about that right now.

 “Food here is okay.”
-Barnes looked at the empty pizza boxes, delivery from someplace that would put damn near anything on a pie – the sunny side egg was better than he thought it would be – but the crust was that perfect mix of chewy and crisp and the red sauce had a hint of spice to it that only came from homemade.
+Barnes looked at the empty pizza boxes – delivery from someplace that would put damn near anything on a pie.
+The sunny side egg was better than he thought it would be, and the crust was that perfect mix of chewy and crisp and the red sauce had a hint of spice to it that only came from homemade.
 A far cry from the IV of saline he had self-administered and flavorless jerky he had eaten a year ago.

 Steve snorted, “Just okay?
 Don’t let Natasha hear you say that.
 This is her favorite place.
 Though she likes the one with the bacon and kale.”